SETI/rms-pds4indextools/docs/pds4_create_xml_index.rst

   ``ancillary`` or ``Product_Metadata_Supplemental`` for ``supplemental``.
 Additional customization of the label can be provided with ``--label-user-input``.

-- ``--label-user-input``: Provide a file containing customization of the generated label.
-  The file must be in YAML format.
-This file allows for the addition of optional classes within the generated label, such as Modification_History, Citation_Information, etc.

 Miscellaneous
 """""""""""""

 - ``--verbose``: Display detailed information during the file scraping process that may be useful for debugging.

-- ``--config-file``: Specify a ``.ini``-style configuration file for further customization of the extraction process.
-This file allows you to replace the field entry for any element's data type.
-Its primary purpose is to handle nilled elements.
-Nilled elements are elements that are intentionally omitted due to inapplicable, missing, unknown, or anticipated values.
-The following data types are automatically covered by the tool:
+- ``--config-file``: Specify one or more ``YAML``-style configuration files for further customization of the extraction process.
+These configuration files allow you to replace the field entry for any element's data type during index file generation, particularly useful for handling nilled elements.
+Nilled elements are those intentionally omitted due to being inapplicable, missing, unknown, or anticipated.

-  ``ASCII_Real``, ``ASCII_Integer``, ``ASCII_Short_String_Collapsed``, ``ASCII_Date_YMD``,
+The tool automatically supports the following data types:

+- ``ASCII_Real``
+- ``ASCII_Integer``
+- ``ASCII_Short_String_Collapsed``
+- ``ASCII_Date_YMD``
+- ``ASCII_Date_Time_YMD``
+- ``ASCII_Date_Time_YMD_UTC``

-  ``ASCII_Date_Time_YMD``, and ``ASCII_Date_Time_YMD_UTC``.
-Any additional data types can be covered using the specified configuration file.
+You can cover any additional data types using the specified configuration files.

+Moreover, the configuration files can include content for label generation.
+This feature allows you to add optional classes to the generated label file, such as ``Citation_Information``, ``Modification_History``, and more.
+Additionally, you can override existing values within the generated label file using these configuration files.